EddenWong/RecipeApp/README.md

 ## Worksheet

-Below is the link to the Branch-Strategy.md file that explains how we use branching to keep track of our changes in the code.
+Below is the link to the worksheet file that explains how we use branching to keep track of our changes in the code.

 [Worksheet](https://code.cs.umanitoba.ca/winter-2022-a02/group-8/recipe-app/-/blob/main/i1_worksheet.md)